The EDM inverse problem: Identifying the sources of CP violation and PQ breaking with electric dipole moments: Electric dipole moments of nuclei, atoms, and molecules

 \subsection{Paramagnetic systems}

 Paramagnetic systems contain at least one unpaired electron in atoms or molecules and are therefore sensitive to interactions involving electrons.
-In particular, polar molecules can be highly sensitive to CP-violating (CPV) observables such as the electron EDM $d_e$ and the electron--nucleon coupling $C_S$, because they can possess strong internal effective electric fields arising from their asymmetric molecular structure.
+In particular, polar molecules can be highly sensitive to CP-violating (CPV) observables such as the electron EDM $d_e$ and the electron--nucleon coupling $C_S$\footnote{Ref. \cite{Baruch:2024frj} shows that polar molecules can also provide sensitive probes for CPV nucleon-nucleon long range interactions mediated by a new light particle whose mass is below about 10 keV which corresponds to the inter-atomic distance scale of polar molecules.}, because they can possess strong internal effective electric fields arising from their asymmetric molecular structure.
 In the following, we consider HfF$^+$, ThO, and YbF.

 Since polar molecules already have nonzero permanent EDMs associated with asymmetric charge distributions, which do not violate $P$ and $T$ symmetries, the $P$-odd and $T$-odd component induced by fundamental CPV interactions is conventionally characterized by the corresponding frequency shift of electron spin precession, which is directly measurable in EDM experiments.
 The $P$-odd and $T$-odd frequency shifts induced by $d_e$ and $C_S$ are summarized in Refs.~\cite{Fleig:2018bsf, Degenkolb:2024eve}, based on Refs.~\cite{Petrov:2007zz, Skripnikov:2017cnj, Fleig:2017mls} for HfF$^+$, Refs.~\cite{Meyer:2008gc, Dzuba:2011avf, 10.1063/1.4968229, Denis:2016loy} for ThO, and Refs.~\cite{Dzuba:2011avf, Abe:2014nhq, PhysRevA.93.042507} for YbF: \bea \omega_{\rm HfF^+}&=&3.49(14)\times10^{28}\, d_e \,[\mathrm{mrad/s}][e\,\mathrm{cm}]^{-1} +3.20(13)\times10^{8}\, C_S \,[\mathrm{mrad/s}], \\ \omega_{\rm ThO}&=&-1.206(49)\times10^{29}\, d_e \,[\mathrm{mrad/s}][e\,\mathrm{cm}]^{-1} -1.816(73)\times10^{9}\, C_S \,[\mathrm{mrad/s}], \\ \omega_{\rm YbF}&=&-1.96(15)\times10^{28}\, d_e \,[\mathrm{mrad/s}][e\,\mathrm{cm}]^{-1} -1.76(20)\times10^{8}\, C_S \,[\mathrm{mrad/s}], \eea with theoretical uncertainties typically below the $10\%$ level.
 In these expressions, the coefficient multiplying $d_e$ corresponds to the effective electric field $E_{\rm eff}$ intrinsic to the molecular structure, independent of any applied external electric field.\footnote{ An external electric field is nevertheless required in experiments to polarize the molecule and align the internal effective field.} Following Ref.~\cite{Degenkolb:2024eve}, one may define an effective EDM for a given molecule $i$ as $d_i \equiv \omega_i/E_{\rm eff}$; the corresponding experimental upper limits on $|d_i|$ are given in Table~\ref{tab:limits}.